 Depending on when you are hiking around Chefchaouen, you will be walking by massive marijuana fields at various times of the year in Jbel el Kelaa, but don’t let this throw you off.
 This is one of the world’s largest hashish-producing regions.
 Thus, it would be unusual if there were no farms.

-During hiking around Chefchaouen, you can use a local tour guide so as not to get lost among the mountains.
+During hiking around Chefchaouen, you can use a local tour guide in Morocco so as not to get lost among the mountains.
 Tourism in the natural areas of the mountainous city of Chefchaouen is very interesting, but it may require some courage.

 Hike up to Jbel Tisuka